ebi-ait/hca-ebi-wrangler-central/docs/SOPs/contributor_dataset_SOP.md

 ## Metadata Validation
 Once the spreadsheet is considered complete by the primary wrangler, there are two phases of metadata validation that can be completed.

-### Experimental graph validation
-The ingest graph validator allows wranglers to visualise the experimental graph of the experiment and also performs some tests to check against our current graph assumptions.

-Please follow the documentation in the [ingest graph validator repository](https://github.com/ebi-ait/ingest-graph-validator) to run the current graph validator tests.

 ### Spreadsheet and JSON schema validation
-The primary wrangler should also upload the spreadsheet to the [ingest production ui](https://contribute.data.humancellatlas.org/) to check the validity of the spreadsheet.
+The primary wrangler should upload the spreadsheet to the [ingest production ui](https://contribute.data.humancellatlas.org/) to check the validity of the spreadsheet.

 To create a new submission from a full spreadsheet, go to the `ALL SUBMISSIONS` tab then click the `Upload New Submission` button in the top right.
 If the metadata is valid, you can move on to uploading the fastq files data.
 If it is invalid, you will need to resolve any errors or problems and re-upload the metadata sheet again and repeat this process until it is valid.

 If attaching a submission to a project that already exists in ingest, go to the project page, click the 'edit project' button

+### Experimental graph validation
+The ingest graph validator allows wranglers to visualise the experimental graph of the experiment and also performs some tests to check against our current graph assumptions.

+Please follow the documentation in the [ingest graph validator repository](https://github.com/ebi-ait/ingest-graph-validator) to run the current graph validator tests.

 ## Secondary Review